fudgeg/Group69-AgileWebProject/README.md

   - flask run

 ## Running the test suites

+### Important:
-### Important: Run Selenium tests before seeding the database or running unit tests.
-This ensures a clean environment for UI-based validations (like fresh signup/login flows).
+Run Selenium tests before seeding the database or running unit tests.
+This ensures a clean environment for UI-based validations (like fresh signup/login flows)

 - Make sure the flask app is running.
 Then in another terminal,
 -  pytest tests_e2e/ : This includes four selenium tests
 -  pytest tests_unit/ : This includes six unit tests.

+## Instructions to re-run the server
+1. rm -f app.db soulmaps.db
+2. rm -rf migrations/
+3. flask db init (can be skipped if migration exists)
+4. flask db migrate -m "initial" (can be skipped if migration exists)
+5. flask db upgrade
+6. flask run